 RH GR3: Identification of genetic and epigenetic variation influencing gonadal function

-This study is performed at Rigshospitalet Department of Growth and Reproduction in collaboration with University of Lund.
+This study is performed at the Department of Growth and Reproduction, Rigshospitalet, Denmark.

-Genetic variation, e.g. single nucleotide polymorphisms (SNPs), in gonadal function has achieved increasing interest.
+The influence of genetic variation, e.g. single nucleotide polymorphisms (SNPs), on gonadal function has achieved increasing interest.
 SNP’s are the most common type of genetic variation among people.
 Each SNP represents a difference in a single DNA building block, called a nucleotide.
 The pituitary follicle-stimulating hormone (FSH) plays a key role in human reproduction.
-A single nucleotide polymorphism (SNP) located within the promoter region of the gene that codes for FSH is associated with female and male reproductive changes.
-In men, the SNP is associated with reduced serum FSH levels, total sperm count/concentration and bi-testicular volume, while in women the SNP is associated with altered serum FSH levels, age at pubertal onset and ovarian follicular growth in prepubertal girls.
+A SNP located within the promoter region of the gene that codes for FSH is associated with female and male reproductive changes.
+In men, the SNP is associated with reduced serum FSH levels, total sperm count/concentration and bi-testicular volume.
 Thus, it is possible that this and other polymorphisms might be involved in the known direct association between semen quality and serum testosterone levels.

-miRNA circulates in exosomes, that can serve as endocrine messengers (like hormones).
-Exosomes are cell-derived vesicles that are present in many and perhaps all biological fluids.
-Circulating exosomes hence represent an intriguing new source of clinical information to be investigated in different endocrine diseases.
-Measurements of exosomal miRNA can be used as a non-invasive diagnostic to measure gonadal function.
+miRNAs are found in circulation and can serve as endocrine messengers like hormones as well as markers of disease.
+Hence, circulating miRNAs represent an intriguing new source of clinical information to be investigated in different endocrine diseases and cancer.
+Measurements of miRNAs can be used as a non-invasive diagnostic method to diagnose testicular cancer and potentially as a measure of gonadal function.